lars-3010/mcp-context-forge/docs/docs/testing/fuzzing.md

 Notes:

-- If Docker is not present, `fuzz-restler-auto` will print a friendly message and exit successfully (use `make fuzz-restler` for manual steps).
+- If Docker is not present, `fuzz-restler-auto` will print a friendly message and exit successfully (use `task fuzz-restler` for manual steps).
 This behavior avoids CI failures on runners without Docker.
 - Artifacts are written under `reports/restler/`.

 ### Option B: Local install